-The US has many ways to remove enough CO2 from the air to meet the goal of net-zero emissions by 2050
+The US has many ways to remove enough CO2 from the air to meet its goal of net-zero emissions by 2050

-Our analysis shows it is feasible for the United States to remove a staggering amount of $\mathrm{CO}2$ from the air-this will be critical to becoming carbon neutral by 2050.
+Our analysis shows it is feasible for the United States to remove a staggering amount of CO_2 from the air-this will be critical to becoming carbon neutral by 2050.
 Our comprehensive, first-of-its-kind, county-resolution analysis indicates that our country can accomplish this goal by relying on demonstrated technology, natural resources, and workforces we already have.
 Additionally, ongoing technology development can lower costs, shorten timelines, and deliver new solutions.
 Our analysis evaluated how we can use forests, cropland soils, and waste biomass, along with purpose-built machines, to get us to net-zero.
 Further, we considered community impacts and identified locations where certain solutions could be uniquely beneficial or potentially counterproductive.
-Our findings enable decision-makers to weigh both opportunities and constraints and to decide what roads to use to meet our national climate goal for net-zero $\mathrm{CO}2$ emissions.
+Our findings enable decision-makers to weigh both opportunities and constraints and to decide what roads to use to meet our national climate goal for net-zero CO_2 emissions.

 The US strategy for achieving net-zero [1] and eliminating ongoing, climate-warming pollution has many possible pathways.
-We scaled our report's summary presentations to one gigatonne (1000 million tonnes) to be consistent with the 2021 Biden Administration Carbon Negative Earthshot goal of removing and storing $CO_2$ at the gigatonne-per-year scale [1,2,3].
-But our analysis indicates that much more $CO_2$ removal is possible-up to and beyond the 1500 million tonnes per year that some studies suggest will be needed by 2050 (Figure ES-1) [4].
+We scaled our report's summary presentations to one gigatonne (1000 million tonnes) to be consistent with the 2021 Biden Administration Carbon Negative Earthshot goal of removing and storing CO_2 at the gigatonne-per-year scale [1,2,3].
+But our analysis indicates that much more CO_2 removal is possible-up to and beyond the 1500 million tonnes per year that some studies suggest will be needed by 2050 (Figure ES-1) [4].
 The total amount of

-We assessed: How much CO2 can be removed in the United States and at what cost?
+We assessed: How much CO2 is it possible to remove in the United States and at what cost?

-Our supply analysis is built from the highest-resolution data available.
-Unlike prior integrated assessment models, we use a bottom-up approach to calculate overall CO2 removal capacities and provide location-specific findings.
+The result is a supply analysis built from the highest-resolution data available.
+Our bottom-up approach to calculate overall CO2 removal capacities is distinct from prior integrated assessments or top-down models, and provides encouraging, location-specific findings.